Klarna raises $650 million at a $10.6 billion valuation – TechCrunch

 You can now download the Klarna app to see all your Klarna payments, access a marketplace of stores, track deliveries and set up price-drop notifications.
 Using the app, you can also create virtual cards to pay with Klarna on unsupported stores, such as Amazon.
 It’s not as straightforward as clicking Klarna when you check out, but it works.
 The app has 12 million monthly active users and 55,000 daily downloads.

 The company launched a rewards program this summer called Vibe.
 It is only available in the U.S. for now.
-It lets you earn points for every dollar you spend using Klarna as your payment method.
+It lets you earn points for every dollar you pay back on time when you use Klarna as your payment method.
 You can exchange points for gift cards at H&M, Amazon, Walmart, Uber, etc.

 Klarna is now working with 200,000 retail partners, such as Sephora, Groupon and Ralph Lauren.
 During the first half of 2020, the company reported $466 million in revenue and $59.8 million in losses.